-A bright and yet soft lilac bob is perfect for blondes to play with when looking for an edgy change.
-Be aware though, you will want to be a light blonde to truly see this tone, I would recommend level 9-10 for best results.
-You might also want to do slightly darker lilac to start.
-Wash with cold water as pastels will wash out very quickly from your hair.
+A bright yet soft lilac bob is perfect for blondes to play with when looking for an edgy change.
+Be aware; you will want to be a light blonde to truly see this tone.
+I recommend levels 9-10 for best results.
+You should also do slightly darker lilac to start.
+Wash with cold water, as pastels will wash out very quickly from your hair.

 This pastel shade is a silver lilac amethyst was created by hairstylist Rosalee Rios of Ocala, FL.

 If you’re thinking about hair coloring, Rios says there are some things to keep in mind.

 She explains, “First, the canvas must have a blonde base.
 Sometimes this takes multiple sessions to achieve a pure blonde that reflects the color beautifully.
 Not that you can’t achieve it on dark blonde tones.
 They just come out more subtle and not as bright.
 Next, lilac hair dyes last about 8-12 shampoos.”

 Lilac grey hair is perfect for naturally lighter base colors when you want to add a pop of subtle color.
 The grey lilac hair colors require a pale pre-lightened base color to carry any icy color.